 Gradual Change and Learning in Wisconsin

-“Our work is unique in the fact that each of our groups are at different stages of the process,” says Charlene Remy, Clinical Quality Coordinator, Froedtert & the Medical College of Wisconsin (F&MCW).
+“Our work is unique in the fact that each of our groups are at different stages of the process,” said Charlene Remy, Clinical Quality Coordinator, Froedtert & the Medical College of Wisconsin (F&MCW) at the start of the grant.
 “Because our three groups are at different stages of development and implementation, we can easily learn from each other and adapt our learnings toward the best path going forward.
 This has proved to be incredibly helpful so far.”